 Vienna is best known as The City of Music.
-When I visited with my husband in May 2015, we decided that the best way to capture the spirit of the Austrian city would be to attend a concert.
-We purchased tickets to the Vienna Residence Orchestra, a show to be played at the Palais Auersperg, an 18th century baroque palace with pale pink and green marbled and magnificent sparkling crystal chandeliers.
+When I visited with my husband in May 2015, we decided to capture the spirit of the Austrian city by attending a concert.
+We purchased tickets to the Vienna Residence Orchestra, a show playing at the Palais Auersperg, an 18th century baroque palace with pale pink and green marbled and magnificent sparkling crystal chandeliers.

-Their first piece aimed to warm up the audience.
+Their first piece warmed up the audience.
 During the second and third piece, I could see some heads starting to nod gently along with the rhythm.
-Jovian was still a little lost, until the ‘Turkish March’ by Wolfgang Amadeus Mozart started to play.
+Jovian was still a little lost, until Wolfgang Amadeus Mozart’s ‘Turkish March’ began.
 Then, finally, I could see that he was excited.
 Recognizing the song did wonders for his energy.
 Suddenly it didn’t matter that he was not a classical music enthusiast.
 All that mattered was that we were here, enjoying the local culture, doing as the Viennese have done for centuries.

 The fast and dynamic rhythm of the piece was a highlight for many around us.
-The gypsy-inspired famous dancing tune, ‘Hungarian Dance No. 5’ by Johannes Brahms came next.
+The gypsy-inspired famous dancing tune, Johannes Brahms’ ‘Hungarian Dance No. 5’ came next.
 I could see feet starting to move, itching to dance.
 Unfortunately, the venue was too small for the audience to do so, but the inspiration was there.

-As the orchestra moved on to the most beloved Viennese tune, Johann Strauss II’s ‘The Blue Danube Waltz’ it was clear that Jovian and the entire audience had been drawn into the music.
+As the orchestra moved on to the most beloved Viennese tune, Johann Strauss II’s ‘The Blue Danube Waltz,’ it was clear Jovian and the entire audience were drawn into the music.
 The room was excited and energized.

-The night was closed by the ‘Radetzky March’ by Johann Strauss I which soon became the crowd favorite.
-The marching and vibrant rhythm invited the audiences to respond to the song by clapping.
+The performance closed with Johann Strauss I’s ‘Radetzky March,’ which soon became the crowd favorite.
+The marching and vibrant rhythm invited the audiences to clap in response to the song.
 It was unnecessary for the musicians to cue when to clap, the audiences intuitively knew the moment.
 We had so much fun and loved the interactions with the song.

-By the end of the performance, Jovian was surprised by how familiar many of the tunes felt to him.
+At the end of the performance, Jovian expressed surprise about how familiar many of the tunes felt to him.
 Even for someone who is not a fan of classical music, an evening at the orchestra is a necessary part of any Vienna experience.

-Many people are quite intimidated by classical music, for understandable reasons.
-But it’s different when you’re in Vienna.
-Listening to these tunes inside a baroque palace decorated by crystal chandeliers or in the palace garden surrounded by beautiful fountains and flowers is an entirely different experience.
-The music takes you on a journey back to hundreds of years ago, when it was first written and composed.
+Classical music intimidates many people, for understandable reasons.
+But this music feels different when you are in Vienna.
+Listening to these tunes inside a baroque palace decorated with crystal chandeliers or in the palace garden surrounded by beautiful fountains and flowers is an entirely different experience.
+In Vienna, the music takes you on a journey back to hundreds of years ago when it was first written and composed.
 It’s much like viewing the works of Monet and classical painters in the places that inspired their work.
-In Vienna, the music is presented in its pure form and at its best.
+In Vienna, the music presented is in its pure form and at its best.

 Featured photo taken by @lukaseliaswinkler (IG)